sayanalokesh/deploy-mern-iaas/README.md

 Ensure the React frontend communicates with the Express backend.

-### Security Hardening
+### 3. Security Hardening

 Harden the security by configuring firewalls and security groups.
 You can find the file [here](https://github.com/sayanalokesh/deploy-mern-iaas/blob/main/ansible/security.yml)

 Implement additional security measures as needed (e.g., SSH key pairs, disabling root login).

-For connecting ansible to AWS resources, we need to install the following packages on the ansible control node.
+For connecting Ansible to AWS resources, we need to install the following packages on the Ansible control node.
 ```
 apt install python3-pip
 pip install awscli